A classification of neighborhoods around leaves of a singular foliation: Introduction

 {\textbf{b}:} What about the spiral case? \item[Q3] {\textbf{a}:} Given two symmetries $ \phi,\psi$ of these singular foliations such that $\phi \circ \psi (x) \sim \psi \circ \phi (x) $, where $ \sim $ means "to be in the same leaf", can we construct a singular foliation admitting the $2$-torus $ \mathbb{T}^2$ as a leaf and the concentric circles as transverse models?

 {\textbf{b}:} What about spirals?

-{\textbf{c}:} If yes, is it unique? \end{enumerate} The answer to \textbf{Q2a} is "yes", and it is relatively easy to find an example.
-But we will see that the answer to {\textbf{Q2b}} is "no": see Example \ref{ex:IntroQuestionsAbout2SphereAsLeaf}.
-This point is not trivial, and follows from our classification.
-For questions, {\textbf{Q3a}}-{\textbf{Q3b}}, the answer would be "yes" if $ \phi$ and $\psi$ commuted: One could then make a suspension construction, using some $\mathbb Z^ 2 $-action.
+{\textbf{c}:} If yes, is it unique? \end{enumerate} The answer to \textbf{Q2a} is "yes", and it is relatively easy to find an example: { Vector fields $X$ on $\rmT \mathbb{S}^2$ that are zero when applied to the square of the euclidean norm.
+The answer to {\textbf{Q2b}} is "no": See Example \ref{ex:IntroQuestionsAbout2SphereAsLeaf} It could be seen as a consequence of the hairy ball theorem.
+However, we will give a systematic description that answers all such questions at once.} For questions, {\textbf{Q3a}}-{\textbf{Q3b}}, the answer would be "yes" if $ \phi$ and $\psi$ commuted: One could then make a suspension construction, using some $\mathbb Z^ 2 $-action.
 We will see in Examples \ref{ex:torustriple}-\ref{ex:IntroQuestionsAboutTorusAsLeaf} that even if $ \phi$ and $ \psi$ do not commute and no $\mathbb Z^2 $-action exists, the answers to {\textbf{Q3a}}-{\textbf{Q3b}} are "yes, it exists" but the meaning of the relation $\sim$ has to be made more precise.
 Again the heavy machinery of our classification is required there.
 The answer of {\textbf{Q3c}} is that it will only be unique in the case of spirals.
 In the case of circles, there are as many of them as there are elements in $\mathbb Z $.
-In most cases above, the complete answer, as we will see, goes through some infinite dimensional geometry.
+In most cases above, the complete answer, as we will see, goes through our classification and therefore goes through some infinite dimensional geometry.

-In fact, we only answer these questions at formal level.
-In fact, we decided to address the problem by working in the formal setting.
-The manifold $ L$ will be for us an ordinary smooth manifold, but the transverse model $\mathcal T_0 $ will be only a \underline{formal} singular foliation.
+In fact, we only give a classification and therefore answer these questions at formal level.
+The manifold $ L$ will be for us an ordinary smooth manifold, but the transverse model $\mathcal T_0 $ will be only a \textit{formal} singular foliation, { i.e.\ the infinite jet of a singular foliation - a precise description will be given below.
 This is a debatable choice, so let us justify it.
-First, working within formal settings allows to complete a classification without ad hoc conditions that would otherwise appear.
-Using germs rather than infinite jets would be an alternative option.
-But using infinite jets allows to reduce some infinite dimensional principal bundles to ordinary finite dimensional ones, which would not be possible using germs.
+This means that we only classify infinite jets of a smooth singular foliation along a given smooth embedded submanifold.
+This is of course a first step, exactly as Conn's linearization theorem \cite{conn1984normal, conn1985normal}, or its extensions for Lie algebroids \cite{Zung, crainic2011geometric}.
+All these results start by a formal linearization.} Also we will see that using infinite jets allows one to reduce some infinite dimensional principal bundles to ordinary finite-dimensional ones, which would not be easy using, e.g., germs.

-Of course, we believe that under some real-analyticity condition, most results can be enlarged, but this will not be discussed here.
+Of course, we believe that under some real-analyticity condition and/or compactness conditions, most results can be enlarged, but this will not be discussed here.